Xtrimisyt/Brosco/SETUP.md

   - **"Call Mom"** → dials Mom directly from your contacts, no API call, no cost.
   - **"Text John saying running late"** → sends an SMS, no API call.
   - **"Open Spotify"** → launches the app, no API call.
-  - **"What's the latest on the Ukraine ceasefire talks"** → this one falls through to Claude, uses web search, costs a bit of API credit.
+  - **"What's the latest on the Ukraine ceasefire talks"** → this one falls through to the search-capable model (groq/compound), which actually browses the web.
-  - **"What's 15% of 340"** → falls through to Claude Haiku (cheap), no search needed.
+  - **"What's 15% of 340"** → falls through to the plain chat model, no search needed.
+  - **"Work Brosco, goodnight"** → starts overnight mode: checks markets and news every 90 minutes while you sleep via a WorkManager job (survives the app being killed), then goes quiet.
+Ask **"give me my briefing"** in the morning to hear what it found.
+  - **Share a video to Brosco** (from Gallery, WhatsApp, etc via the share sheet) → samples a few frames from it and describes what's visually happening.
+It can't hear the audio - see VideoFrameAnalyzer.kt for why.

 ## 5. Extending it
 - Add more apps to the `appPackages` map in `MainActivity.kt` (find any package name via `adb shell pm list packages`).